 Chicago Premises Liability Lawyer | Chicago Premises Liability Law Firm

-What Is Chicago Premises Liability?
+What Is Premises Liability in Chicago, IL?

 According to Illinois law, the person(s) who is in control of the property (premises) is the individual or group who currently occupies and controls access to the premises.
 Even if you are not the property owner, you may be liable for incidents that occur on a property where you reside if you control who is invited onto the property.